weglide/translation/README.md

 Every help is greatly appreciated.

 You are invited to add your favorite language as new column to the .csv file.

+Please create your own branch named ``language/english`` (replace english with your language name) and submit a pull request when you are done.

+*If you need help, are not familiar with git or do not want to use it send us your translated .csv file to samuel@weglide.org.*

 Thank you!